Blood stains on baby diapers, should I go to the hospital?

 Sometimes the color of the stool changes.
 This color can tell you how fast stool is moving through the digestive tract, or it can show what your baby has eaten.
 The stool may be green, yellow, orange or brown.

 Even if your stool appears red or has black streaks, don’t worry if the overall color is close to tan.
 If your stool is whitish-gray, you need to be careful.
-It could be a sign of a lack of bilirubin, a normal byproduct of the body that is responsible for breaking down excess red blood cells.
+It might be a sign of a lack of bilirubin, a normal byproduct of the body that is responsible for breaking down excess red blood cells.
 Gray stools can indicate that your baby’s body is not filtering out waste products properly.
 If you notice bloody or whitish stools, see your doctor.

 density